Frankford Junction station: Overview

 The junction started to dwindle as a station in its older years, with the last service coming from Southeastern Pennsylvania Transportation Authority (SEPTA) in the 1990s along the Trenton Line (formerly known as the R7 Line).
 The junction still sees many trains, both freight and passenger, none of which serve the station platforms that still exist.
 Today the original P&T line still stretches for a few city blocks, terminating abruptly at Ann Street.
 It is still used for local freight service.
 A Conrail freight line splits from the Northeast Corridor at this location and continues to New Jersey via the Delair Bridge.
 NJ Transit maintains the Atlantic City Line through the junction that serves 30th Street Station to Atlantic City Rail Terminal with local service daily.
 Amtrak and SEPTA pass through on the Northeast Corridor.
 There is an abandoned track that used to be for local freight on the north side of the junction.
 The switching yard is still maintained with continuously decreasing service.

 Accidents

 On September 6, 1943, a deadly accident occurred when an axle detached from a train as the result of an undiscovered hot box, causing it to derail.
 79 people were killed and more were injured.

 On May 12, 2015, Amtrak Northeast Regional #188 from Washington DC to New York derailed as it was traversing Frankford Junction.
-Eight people were killed.
+Eight people were killed and 200 more were injured.